 By obtaining a BSN, you’re setting yourself up for myriad nursing career options both inside and outside the hospital.

-As a student enrolled in ABSN@UST, you’ll experience clinical rotations in a variety of specialty areas typically found in hospital settings, including:
+Student enrolled in ABSN@UST, you’ll experience clinical rotations in a variety of specialized areas typically found in hospital settings, including:

 - Critical care/ICU

 - Labor and delivery

 Beyond hospital walls, your career options are even more varied.
 With a BSN, you’ll be well equipped and qualified for such alternative nursing careers as: